Mshiloh/V-School-Assignments/README.md

 This is my V School assignments folder.

-It contains all my homework shenanigans.
+It contains all of my homework shenanigans.